Baudin999/blog/_posts/2023-08-24-scrum-is-bad.md

 ## Conclusion

 Scrum, the way it is marketed, the way it is sold, is horrible.
-Agile and Scrum as a methodology of agile, is not.
+Agile software development and Scrum as a methodology of agile, is not.
 For the sake of this industry and the generations to come, who will need to work with the code and the products we create today, let's not blindly step into a methodology like scrum or SAFe, but let's be honest and talk about what really matters.
-It is not about a process, it's about the people making the products.
+It is not about the process, it's about the people making the products.

 To finish the analogy I started at the beginning: *The carpenter would have been better off, just hiring a good carpenter.*